unigrid-project/unigrid-project.github.io/docs/gridnode/setup.md

 The script will then check the explorer for that transaction ID and it's output ID.
 At the prompt press `ENTER` and use the default settings.

+Please allow for some time, the daemon will download a bootstrap file to sync the blockchain.
+This can take 5-10 minutes to fully initialize the daemon.

 ## Configuration file

 In your local wallet now you will need to add the output the script gave you to a configuration file.